nuxt/nuxt/README.md

 ## Under development, will be release soon :fire:

 # nuxt.js
->A minimalistic framework for server-rendered Vue applications (inspired from [Next.js](https://github.com/zeit/next.js))
+>A minimalistic framework for server-rendered Vue applications (inspired by [Next.js](https://github.com/zeit/next.js))

 ## How to use